banzaicloud/koperator-docs/docs/external-listener/index.md

       type: sasl_plaintext
 ```

-To connect to this listener using the Kafka console producer, complete the following steps:
+To connect to this listener using the Kafka 3.1.0 (and above) console producer, complete the following steps:

 1. Set the producer properties like this: